Business Use of Vehicles

 - Who should own the vehicle?
 The business, the business owner or the employee?

-- Should the business lease or buy the vehicle?
+- Should the business buy or lease the vehicle?

 Business vehicles are cars, SUVs and pickup trucks that are used for business activities.

-The IRS is very fussy about writing off the cost of vehicles, so if you plan to take a vehicle deduction it's essential to keep a detailed log of your business miles and other expenses if you want to write them off, too.
-We suggest that you pick up a vehicle expense log at an office supply or stationary store and keep it in your car.
+The IRS is very fussy about writing off the cost of vehicles, so if you plan to take a vehicle deduction, keep a detailed log of your business miles and other expenses if you want to write them off, too.

-The IRS allows employees and self-employed individuals to use a standard mileage rate, which for 2013 business driving is 56.5 cents per mile in 2023 and 67 cents per mile for 2024.
+The IRS allows employees and self-employed individuals to use a standard mileage rate, which is 65.5 cents per mile in 2023 and 67 cents per mile for 2024.

 To determine the number of miles driven for business you need two numbers for each business vehicle:

-- The total number of miles driven during the year
+- The total number of miles the vehicle was driven during the year

 - The total number of miles driven just for business

-Tracking your total mileage for the year is easy.
-Write down the odometer reading on the day that you start using a vehicle for business and on the day the year ends.
-Business miles are the number of miles actually driven for business, for example, to visit a customer or meet a client.
+Tracking your total mileage for the year is simple.
+Write down the odometer reading on the day that you start using a vehicle for business and on the last day of the year.

 Some travel is not considered business-related: